 12. Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.
 JMCS believes in constructive criticism.
 Reviewers are encouraged to be honest but not offensive in their language (Unnecessarily harsh words may be modified or removed at the editors' discretion).
-It is expected that the reviewers should suggest the authors on how they can strengthen their paper to make it acceptable.
-Comments of the reviewers should be sufficiently informative and helpful to reach a Editorial Decision.
-We strongly advise that a negative review should also explain the weaknesses of any manuscript, so that the concerned authors can understand the basis of rejection and he/she can improve the manuscript based on those comments.
+It is expected that the reviewers should suggest to the authors how they can strengthen their paper to make it acceptable.
+Comments of the reviewers should be sufficiently informative and helpful to reach an Editorial Decision.
+We strongly advise that a negative review should also explain the weaknesses of any manuscript so that the concerned authors can understand the basis of rejection and he/she can improve the manuscript based on those comments.
 Authors also should not confuse straightforward and true comments with unfair criticism.

 14. Manuscripts received for review are treated as confidential documents.

 15. A reviewer should also call to the editor's attention for any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.

 16. Authors of contributions and studies research should present an accurate account of the work performed as well as an objective discussion of its significance.

 17. Sufficient details of the methods/process should be provided inside the manuscript so that another researcher is able to reproduce the experiments described.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

 18. The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others that this has been appropriately cited or quoted.